ALEEF02/Project-MREAA/README.md

 ## Update October 2nd
 Just about done!
 Need to print one more gear for the azimuth motor, which I've had to reprint multiple times due to mis-sizing on the internal hole.
 I am very behind schedule due to reopening of schools and my part-time job.
 Finished version should be (hopefully) published by month end. :D

+## Update October 24th
+I have finished the antenna!
+With this commit, I am uploading the code for the main and slave Arduinos as well as a setup test for the BNO055.
+Pictures, videos, parts list, and guide to come shortly!